 If you or a loved one has suffered an injury on another’s premises, determining whether a property owner or manager could be held liable for a visitor’s injuries depends on the type of property and the behavior of the injured person.
 Bringing a claim can be complex, so it could benefit potential claimants to speak with a Kenosha premises liability lawyer to determine whether there could be legitimate grounds for a lawsuit.
 An experienced personal injury attorney can work to help you file a claim within the deadlines and prove that there was negligence on behalf of the property owner.

-Suing Under the Safe Place Statute in Kenosha
+What is the Safe Place Statute in Kenosha?

 A state law, Wis.
 Stat. §101.11, called the Safe Space Statute, requires all workplaces and spaces open to the public to adhere to a duty of care in which the land must be reasonably safe for employees and others who enter.
 The premises need not be indoors for this standard to apply.
 Employees and visitors to outdoor places of employment are entitled to reasonably safe premises under this law.
 The owners or managers do not need to keep the space completely hazard-free.
 They only need to keep it in as safe a condition as the circumstances allow.